 Sustainable Development Goal 7: Affordable and Clean Energy

-In 2018 we became New Zealand’s first solar-powered juicery.
-Our solar panels can harness up to 16,000 watts of energy per hour, and because this is twice the amount needed to fuel our factory, we sell excess energy back to the grid.
+In 2018 we lined our juicery with 32 solar panels.
+Collectively these can harness up to 16,000 watts of energy per hour.
+We are still connected to the grid, this means when the sun is shining we bring in more KW than we can use so we sell the excess back to the grid and when it is raining we can still bottle our juice and keep our chillers going throughout the night.
 We launched Bottled by the Sun fresh pressed juice to celebrate the shift to solar power and six months later it won best drink in New Zealand at the Outstanding Food Producer Awards.

 Sustainable Development Goal 13: Climate Action